Everything your rabbit would tell you if they could talk

 The only ‘blind’ spot they have is directly in front of their nose.
 But they’ll use their whiskers and noses to help compensate for this.

-8. I leave scent markers
+8. This is my house and I WILL leave scent markers

 Rabbit in hutch